SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 .. note::

-   A ``switch`` case that only contains a comment is reported as a compile-time error.
+   A ``switch`` case that contains only a comment is reported as a compile-time error.
    Comments are not statements and do not cause a ``switch`` case to be ignored.
    Always use a ``break`` statement to ignore a ``switch`` case.

 The following example switches on a ``Character`` value and determines whether it represents a number symbol in one of four languages.
-Multiple values are covered in a single ``switch`` case for brevity:
+For brevity, multiple values are covered in a single ``switch`` case.

 .. testcode:: breakInASwitchStatement